Yeong Jae Kim

 University of East Anglia

-Dr. Kim joins the Tyndall Center for Climate Change Research as a senior research associate after completing his PhD in the School of Public Policy at Georgia Institute of Technology.
-He has a M.S. in Agricultural Economics from Texas A&M University and has a B.A. from Hanyang University in South Korea.
+Dr. Kim joins the Tyndall Center for Climate Change Research as a senior researcher after completing his Ph.D. in the School of Public Policy at Georgia Institute of Technology.
+He has an M.S. in Agricultural Economics from Texas A&M University and has a B.A. from Hanyang University in South Korea.
 Before studying in the United States, he was a research assistant at Samsung Economic Research Institute.
-He had industry experience as a risk analyst at AIG and Hyundai Motor Company, where he launched an greenhouse gas emissions inventory with his colleagues.
+He had industry experience as a risk analyst at AIG and Hyundai Motor Company, where he launched a greenhouse gas emissions inventory with his colleagues.

-Yeong Jae Kim is an applied economist whose research focuses on energy economics and innovation.
-His research interests lie in investigating the connections between energy policies and the pace and direction of technological innovation using patent data.
-A key question that he is attempting to answer in his research is the different role of energy-efficiency policies in technological innovation, especially CFL and LED light bulbs, refrigerators, and buildings.
+Yeong Jae Kim is an applied economist whose research focuses on the economics of energy innovation and energy efficiency.
+His research interests lie in conducting an ex-post analysis of energy policies.
+He is investigating how energy and environmental policy instruments affect the development of low-carbon technologies.
+A key question that he is attempting to answer in his Ph.D. dissertation is the different role of energy-efficiency policies in technological change.
 He is also working on developing an empirical relationship between energy technology innovation systems and key innovation processes.
+Additionally, he is working on the role of behavioral economics in environmentally friendly technology adoption.

 Evaluating the risks of alternative energy policies: a case study of industrial energy efficiency, MA Brown, P Baer, M Cox, YJ Kim - Energy Efficiency, 2014